port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installation.md

 ## Permissions

+- To get Port API credentials, you check out the [Port API documentation](/build-your-software-catalog/custom-integration/api/).
-In order to successfully deploy the AWS integration, it's crucial to ensure that the user who deploys the integration in the AWS Organization has the appropriate access permissions to create all of the above resources.
+- In order to successfully deploy the AWS integration, it's crucial to ensure that the user who deploys the integration in the AWS Organization has the appropriate access permissions to create all of the above resources.

 Choose one of the following installation methods:
 <Tabs groupId="installation-platforms" queryString="installation-platforms">